RodrigoGonzalez/pipeline/README.md

 # pipeline
-This project intends to automate model exploration, selection, training, and tuning processes
+This project intends to automate model exploration, selection, training, and tuning processes for kaggle competitions